Martial Caillebotte

 Martial Caillebotte (1853–1910) was a French photographer and composer who was also one of the "Fathers of Philately", entering the Roll of Distinguished Philatelists in 1921.

-Caillebotte was the younger brother of the noted artist Gustave Caillebotte (1848–1894), and they both inherited a fortune from their father, enabling them to pursue their respective passions throughout life.
+Caillebotte was the younger brother of the noted artist Gustave Caillebotte (1848–1894), and they both inherited a fortune from their father, enabling them to pursue their respective passions throughout their lives.
 He married Marie Minoret on 7 June 1887.
 In 1888, his wife gave birth to a son, Jean, and in 1889 to a daughter, Geneviève.
 Geneviève inherited the majority of unsold paintings of Gustave Caillebotte.

-Along with his brother, he formed a joint stamp collection around 1878 that grew to be one of the most important of its time but disposed of it in 1887, after about ten years following his marriage.
-The purchaser, with whom they worked on the plating, or reconstruction of the original sheet, of important issues including the Sydney View two-pence stamp of Australia, was Thomas Tapling, whose collection, including the Caillebotte collection, is part of the philatelic collection of the British Library.
+Martial and Gustave formed a joint stamp collection around 1878 that grew to be one of the most important of its time, but Martial disposed of it in 1887, about ten years after his marriage.
+The purchaser, with whom the brothers worked on the plating, or reconstruction of the original sheet, of important issues including the Sydney View two-pence stamp of Australia, was Thomas Tapling, whose collection, including the Caillebotte collection, is part of the philatelic collection of the British Library.